varigence/docs/bimlflex/metadata-editors/business-modeling.md

 ![Creating a new relationship](images/business-modeling-diagram-new-relationship.png "Creating a new relationship")

 The relationship is created by drawing a line between two **Connection Nodes**.

+>[!NOTE]
+>It is currently supported to have only one (1) relationship between Business Entities.
+This will be extended in subsequent releases.

 #### Modifying Relationships